Claremont Winter Currant

 A showy and ornamental shrub valued for its colorful pink flowers in late winter to early spring, insignificant fruit; upright and bushy, holds its shape well, can grow quite tall; excellent as a garden accent, also makes a good tall hedge or screen

 Claremont Winter Currant is draped in stunning racemes of pink tubular flowers hanging below the branches from late winter to early spring, which emerge from distinctive hot pink flower buds.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The lobed leaves turn yellow in fall.
-The fruit is not ornamentally significant.

 Claremont Winter Currant is a dense multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.